cloudify-cosmo/docs.getcloudify.org/content/workflows/creating-your-own-workflow.md

 # Cancellation Support

 A workflow should have support for graceful (AKA *Standard*) cancellation.
-It is up to the workflow author to decide the sematnics of *graceful* in this regard (and document them properly) - One workflow may merely stop the execution, while another may perform a rollback, and so on.
+It is up to the workflow author to decide the semantics of *graceful* in this regard (and document them properly) - One workflow may merely stop the execution, while another may perform a rollback, and so on.

 *Standard workflows* which don't implement such support will simply ignore the cancellation request and continue executing the workflow.
 To implement cancellation support for *standard workflows*, some constructs from the `cloudify.workflows.workflows_api` module need to be used.